-At the University of Florida Health Shands Hospital, we offer a comprehensive and multidisciplinary approach to the management of pulmonary arterial hypertension.
-Our treatment team includes a variety of specialties collaborating to provide excellent patient care to the diverse population of pulmonary hypertension patients.
+At the University of Florida Health Shands Hospital, we offer a comprehensive and multidisciplinary approach to the evaluation and management of pulmonary hypertension.
+Our treatment team includes a variety of specialists collaborating to provide excellent patient care to the diverse population of pulmonary hypertension patients.

 Conditions We Treat